 One day, I spent my rest period in an area that had been cleared and that was ready for new construction.
 I stood in the middle of this area, looked into the distance, and tried not to focus my eyes on anything, so that I wouldn't have to focus my mind on anything.

 I caught sight of a little girl, about nine or ten years old, walking toward me.
 When she reached me, she asked me where I was from, and I told her that I was from Beijing.
 "People from Beijing are over there", she said; "why are you alone here?"

 I didn't want to answer her, so I asked her why she was alone.
 "I'm the only person in my family who survived the earthquake."
 She said this as if she were reciting something from a textbook; evidently she had said it many times.

 "And what are you doing here?"
 I asked.

 "This is where my home used to be."

 "I'm coming home, too"; I meant that Tangshan was to be my home.

 We became friends, and we met often at our "home".
 We talked about singing and dancing; we avoided talking about our misfortunes.

-Two weeks later, my little friend was taken to an orphanage; I never
+Two weeks later, my little friend was taken to an orphanage; I never saw her again.

 The Gang of Four were left-wing radicals in the Central Committee of the Chinese Communist Party.
 Mao's wife played a leading role in the Gang of Four.
 The Gang of Four aspired to rule China after Mao's death.